-In open adoptions, the birth mother gets to know the adoptive parent(s) and sees them in action so she can go forward know that the baby is in great hands and that she made the right decision.
-The adoptive parents also get to know the birth mother and learn important family history, who she is and why she is placing the baby for adoption so they can share this information with the baby.
-This is important information for the adopted child that is not normally shared in a closed adoption.
+In open adoptions, the birth mother knows the adoptive parent(s) and she can see if the baby is in great hands and whether she has made the right decision.
+The adoptive parents also get to know about the birth mother and why she is placing her baby for adoption.
+They can later on share this information and the family history with the baby.
+This information is not shared in a closed adoption.

-Adoptive parent(s) also get to be involved in doctor’s appointments and the labor and delivery of the baby.
-Children get to have their own baby book with pictures of their birth parents and adoptive parents together celebrating their birth.
-They get to hear about their beautiful adoption story about how everyone came together out of love for their birth.
-Experts believe that these types of adoptions help build self esteem in adopted children.
+Adoptive parent(s) are involved in doctor’s appointments and the labor and delivery of the baby.
+Adopted children will have their own baby book with pictures of their birth parents and adoptive parents celebrating their birth.
+Experts believe that these types of adoptions help build self-esteem in adopted children.

-In open adoption, birth parent and adoptive parent generally say goodbye at the hospital and future contact is limited to a picture and letter exchange so that everyone knows how everyone is doing.
+In most open adoptions, birth parents and adoptive parents generally say goodbye at the hospital and future contact is limited to a picture and letter exchange so that everyone knows how everyone is doing.
 In some instances, however, all parties wish to extend the open relationship beyond the birth.

-On the other hand, a closed adoption occurs when neither the birth mother nor the prospective adoptive parents know each other.
-In the most closed forms of adoption, no information of any kind is exchanged.
-A closed adoption is a good choice for those who value privacy and confidentiality.
+In closed adoption, neither the birth mother nor the prospective adoptive parents know each other.
+There is no exchange of information in most closed forms of adoption.
+A closed adoption is often chosen for those who value privacy and confidentiality.

 If You’re Pregnant, Adoption Is an Option

 For many women who have unexpectedly learned that they are pregnant, adoption can be the answer.
-We are here to provide you with all of the information and help you will need.
-From presenting you with profiles of wonderful prospective adoptive parents to obtaining no-cost medical care to helping you make your labor and delivery plan, we’ll be here to handle all of the details.
+We are here to provide you all the information and help you need.
+From presenting you with profiles of wonderful prospective adoptive parents to assisting you in obtaining no-cost medical care to helping you make your labor and delivery plan, we’ll be here to handle all the details.

-If you’re ready to start on the road to a newborn adoption, whether it is an open or closed adoption, we can immediately get started.
+If you’re ready to start the process of newborn adoption whether it is an open or closed adoption, we can help you get started.
 We are ready to assist you on a 24-hour basis.